ut-ras/Rasware/README.md

 ### Jump to the Linux Instructions ###
-1. If everything has worked so far, follow the rest of the [instructions](#compile-and-run-rasdemo) on how to use Rasware.
+1. If everything has worked so far, follow the rest of the instructions on how to use Rasware from the [compile and run rasdemo](#compile-and-run-rasdemo) step in the Linux instructions.

 Setup for Linux